jdlph/Path4GMNS/README.md

 15. Optimize class ColumnVec, setup_agents() in class Network, and column generation module (i.e., colgen.py) (v0.8.1)
 16. Deep code optimization in column generation module with significant performance improvement (v0.8.2)
 17. Let users choose which speed to use in accessibility evaluation (either the free speed of an agent specified in settings.yml or the link free flow speed defined in link.csv) (v0.8.3)
-18. Supports transportation equity evaluation (v0.8.3)
+18. Transportation equity evaluation (v0.8.3)

 Detailed update information can be found in [Releases](https://github.com/jdlph/Path4GMNS/releases).